-The thematic report of the Special Rapporteur on violence against women, addressing gender-related killings of women, categorizes the killing of aboriginal and indigenous women as a form of "femicide".
-This categorization is made in the context of social, cultural, economic and political marginalization faced by aboriginal and indigenous women, which exacerbates their vulnerabilities.
+The thematic report issued in 2012 by the Special Rapporteur on violence against women, its causes and consequences categorizes the killing of aboriginal and indigenous women as a form of "femicide".
+62 This categorization is made in the context of social, cultural, economic and political marginalization faced by aboriginal and indigenous women, which exacerbates their vulnerabilities.
 Data on gender-related killings of aboriginal and indigenous women are very scarce, making it a challenge to comprehensively analyse this phenomenon.
-Data from Canada show that aboriginal and indigenous girls may experience much higher levels of violence than non-aboriginal women, both in terms of victimization (as indicated by data collected through the General Social Survey) and lethal violence (as shown by data collected through the Canadian Homicide Survey).
-While these data are not disaggregated by motive and it is not possible to specifically identify gender-related violence, they point to a significant problem that requires further research.
-The murder and disappearance of large numbers of aboriginal women prompted the Government of Canada to launch a national public inquiry in 2015 to investigate such cases.
-Victimization of aboriginal women and girls is also encountered in other regions, such as Central America and Oceania.
-In Guatemala, for example, during the Civil War in the 1980s large-scale violent killings of indigenous Maya women were perpetrated.
+Data from Canada show that aboriginal and indigenous girls may experience much higher levels of violence than non-aboriginal women, both in terms of victimization (as indicated by data collected

-&lt;sup>55 A/HRC/37/CRP.3, Ï lost my dignity": Sexual and gender-based violence in the Syrian Arab Republic.
+&lt;sup>57 A/HRC/37/CRP.3, "'I lost my dignity': sexual and gender-based violence in the Syrian Arab Republic", conference room paper of the Independent International Commission of Inquiry on the Syrian Arab Republic (2018).

-&lt;sup>56 S/2017/249, Report of the Secretary General on Conflict-related Sexual Violence, p.
-16.
+S/2017/249, Report of the Secretary-General on conflict-related sexual violence (2017), paras.
+32-38.

-&lt;sup>57 A/HRC/32/CRP.2, "They came to destroy us": ISIS Crimes Against the Yazidis, para.
+&lt;sup>59 A/HRC/32/CRP.2, "'They came to destroy ': ISIS crimes against the Yazidis" (2016), para.
 48.

-A/HRC/37/CRP.3, "I lost my dignity": Sexual and gender-based violence in the Syrian Arab Republic, para.
+&lt;sup>60 A/HRC/37/CRP.3, para.
 17.